UCF Division of Physical Therapy

 - Completion of prerequisite courses within ten (10) years of anticipated matriculation.

-- A minimum of 50 hours of volunteer or work experience under the direct supervision of a licensed physical therapist.
+- 25 hours of volunteer or work experience under the direct supervision of a licensed physical therapist is required.
 A variety of settings is recommended.

-- Three (3) letters of recommendation with PTCAS recommendation forms, including one from a physical therapist.
+- Three (3) letters of recommendation with PTCAS recommendation forms.

 - Resume upon request.